OlineRanum/FYS3150/Project_3/ReadMe.md

 | Importance Sampling MC|  1 |
 | Parallellized Importance Sampling MC |  2 |

-The classes for reading files _ReadFiles.cpp_, reads solely a file _N.txt_ containing all the values
+The classes for reading files _ReadFiles.cpp_, reads solely a file _N.txt_ containing all preferred values of N, presented as in the example below.

 ##### Example of _N.txt_ file:
 ```diff